 Tree nuts like almonds, pistachios, walnuts, and cashews are actually some of the most water-intensive crops grown today.
 Seeds, though usually grouped together with nuts in dietary recommendations, have a much lower water footprint and impact on our environment.

-One study that averaged the global water use of various crops found that pumpkins, squash, and watermelons require roughly 20 to 90 times less water to grow than tree nuts.
+One study that averaged the global water use of various crops found that pumpkins, squash, and watermelons require roughly 20 to 90 times less water to grow than tree nuts (excluding rainwater).
 The water used to grow squash and melons produces both edible flesh and edible seeds.
 It’s a two-for-one deal.
 For tree nuts, the water is only used to grow the nuts.

 Peanuts are more similar to potatoes than they are to tree nuts because they grow below the ground, making them far more water efficient than other nuts.
 On average, peanuts use just slightly more water than sunflower seeds.
 But pumpkin and watermelon seeds still come out on top.